-The Women's movement has never really promoted the right of women to defend themselves.
+The Women's movement has not really defended the right of women to use violence to defend themselves.

 Even in feminism, violence has often been considered a man's domain.
 The truth is that women are able to physically defend themselves from rape with appropriate self-defense instruction.

 Women need to be taught self-defense at schools, the workplace from childhood onwards!
-Even if only 10% of women are able to defend themselves that works as a blanket protection for other women as men will not know which women can take them down!
+Even if only 10% of women are able to defend themselves that works as blanket protection for other women as men will not know which women can take them down.